 A: Popular MSN and DNP pathways in Savannah include Family Nurse Practitioner, Clinical Nurse Specialist, and Nurse Educator.
 Each track has unique certification exams and clinical hour requirements; review state board criteria and speak with program advisors to match your career goals with the right specialization.

-What are the prerequisites For enrolling in a Nursing program in Savannah, GA?
+What are the prerequisites for enrolling in nursing degree program in Savannah?

 Financial Considerations for Nursing Students in Savannah, GA